Back to Course

 What does DMARC protect you against?

-DMARC is popular for protection against a wide range of email-based attacks, name:
+DMARC is widely used for protection against a range of email-based attacks, namely:

 • CEO fraud